zwazoe/router-post/README.md

-1. Then, you would create an place.js file in your routes/api directory.
+- Then, you should create a place.js file in your routes/api directory.
 And import router-post.

 ````
 const express = require('express');
 const router = express.Router();